FreshRamen/GettingData-CourseProject/cookbook.md

 **Method** is the aggregation method chosen by the authors of the dataset, for example `mean()` or `str()`.
 It only exists in the non-tidy dataset created for steps 1-4.

 Values in the tidy dataset created for step 5 (`DT.mean` in memory, or `"Tidy Dataset.txt"` after exporting), are presented in two columns: **mean()** and **std()**, representing the average means and standard deviations of the orignal dataset, by Subject, Activity, Feature, and Dimension.

-Both are normalized, please see the original dataset manuals provided above for additional info on measurement.
+The values are normalized, please see the original dataset manuals provided above for additional info on measurement.

+> The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
+The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

 ## Alterations compared to source
 * The original **Feature** had (at most) three expressions pasted together, separated by "-".
 For readability, it was split up into three columns, at the "-":